goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 repository:

     >>> repository.labelResource(samp, 'my-first-label')
+    created label my-first-label from version 3 of <Sample object>
     >>> repository.labelResource(samp, 'my-second-label')
+    created label my-second-label from version 3 of <Sample object>

 The list of labels assigned to some version of an object can be retrieved using the repository's `getLabelsForResource()` method: